coelhosilva/flight-ad/README.md

 ## Contributions

-We welcome and encourage new contributors to help test flight-ad and add new functionality.
+We welcome and encourage new contributors to help test `flight-ad` and add new functionality.
 Any input, feedback, bug report or contribution is welcome.

-If one wishes to contact the author, they may do so by emailing coelho@ita.br.
+If one wishes to contact the author, they may do so by emailing <coelho@ita.br>.

 ## Citation

-If you use flight-ad in a scientific publication, we would appreciate citations.
+If you use `flight-ad` in a scientific publication, we would appreciate citations.

 BibTex: TBD.